bestape/heroku.node.js-uriForward/README.md

 The heroku server's primary job is to be the system that hosts the back-end engine.
 It provides the webapp's logic processing of data into information.
 It is the server that distributes and communicates the published content to the public.

 To turn the heroku server on/off or change the paths it redirects to, the desired effects should be written in the personally controlled server's `content/data.json` and passed (cf. published) to the heroku server.
-The heroku server will remember the content that was most recently passed to it so the personally controlled server does not need to continually host the content once its published on the heroku server.
+Since heroku uses an entirely [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), the personally controlled server must serve the `content/data.json` file to the heroku server whenever the heroku server hibernates or otherwise wipes its dynamic storage.

 ##setup
 On a personally controlled server (e.g. an [EC2](https://aws.amazon.com/ec2) instance), run the following commands.

-To install urlForward's dependencies:
+###install urlForward's dependencies
 * `git clone http://heroku.node.js-urlForward.bestape.net urlForward`;
 * `cd urlForward`;
-* `npm init`;
+* `npm init`; and
-* `npm install`;
+* `npm install`.

-To customize urlForward:
+###customize urlForward
 * In the `posit.json` file, replace the `"<CONTENT_DESTINATION_URL>"` value within the `"uri"` object, that is within the `"content"` object, to the personally controlled server's url address;
 * In the `content/data.json` file, replace the `["<URN_PATH_AFTER_FIRST_/>", "<DESTINATION_URL>"]` values in the `"paths"` array's 0 key with specific and applied urn and url information; and
  * Add as many additional vales to in the array as needed; and
  * each value in the `"paths"` array must be a paired array with key 0 a `"<URN_PATH_AFTER_FIRST_/>"` value and key 1 a `"<DESTINATION_URL>"` value.
 * In the `./content/posit.json` file, switch the `"port"` object to the port the personally controlled server will host from.

-If no prior heroku work exists:
+###if no prior heroku work exists
 * install [heroku](https://toolbelt.heroku.com);
 * `heroku login`; and
 * `heroku apps:create <APP_NAME>`.

-If prior heroku work exists:
+###else if prior heroku work exists
 * `heroku keys:add`; and
 * `git remote add <APP_HEROKU_GIT_URL>`.

-Heroku deploy:
+###heroku deploy
 * `git commit -am "customized prototype git for specific use"`; and
 * `git push heroku master`.

-Serve content to heroku deploy:
+###serve content to heroku deploy
 * `./content/posit.js`.

 ## license